kartiksrinivas007/Collaborative-Filtering/README.md

   I have created my own ratings matrix in SVD_succesfull and then used a ML model( built form scratch) to predict the ratings of a particular movie this uses Content-based filtering, and a Mean squared Error loss along with Matrix decomposition(Simple Decomposition, not SVD) to predict the ratings of every user and the sensitivity of a particular user to a particular genre (theta)

-### Failed Implementation(`SVD_failed.ipynb`)
-  I tried to run this on the Movie Lens Dataset But the loss grows too large ! and it takes too much time to train !
-  I didn't get enough to optimize the gradient descent! the code is more or less correct however.